 These generous community boundary markings are good news for potential applicants, as it opens up their potential employment and settlement options beyond the downtown areas.

-Two communities are now accepting applications from workers hoping to immigrate to one of Canada’s rural or northern communities.
-The communities of Sault Ste.
-Marie, Ontario, and Altona/Rhineland, Manitoba, are now officially accepting applications from hopeful newcomers.
+Moreover, a couple of communities are already accepting applications from workers hoping to immigrate to one of Canada’s rural or northern communities under the Rural and Northern Immigration Pilot.
+These include Sault Ste.
+Marie, Ontario, Altona/Rhineland, Manitoba, and Brandon, Manitoba.

 Candidates who are interested in applying must make sure that they meet the federal requirements for the program, plus the requirements set out by each community.
 This includes an eligible job offer from an employer in one of the participating communities.